loco

 Limitations of an authorized personal representative

-Though an authorized personal representative can act in full capacity of the member, there are certain limitations as below
+Although an authorized personal representative can act in full capacity of the member, there are certain limitations.

-• A personal representative cannot access those health information that have been withheld by the member, as permissible by applicable laws
+• A personal representative cannot access health information that has been withheld by the member, as permissible by applicable laws.

-• A personal representative cannot access member’s user credentials
+• A personal representative cannot access a member's user credentials.

-• A personal representative cannot login to access /replicate member’s view of the Geisinger systems
+• A personal representative cannot sign in to access or replicate a member’s view of the Geisinger systems.

 How to manage data sharing